Debunking Neuromyths: Eight Common Brain Myths Set Straight

 6. We only use 10 percent of our brain.

 FALSE.
-A healthy person uses 100 percent of her/his brain.
+A healthy person uses 100 percent of his or her brain.

 7. When we sleep, the brain shuts down.

 FALSE.
-Patterns of brain activity shift when we go to sleep, but the brain is active 24 hours a day regardless of whether we are sleeping or awake.
+Patterns of brain activity shift when we go to sleep, but the brain is active 24 hours a day, whether we are sleeping or awake.

 8. Listening to classical music increases children's reasoning ability.